YatoAki/to_do_app/README.md

 * Add Tasks for Urgent, Family or Work
 * Make your own project session
 * Add Tasks to your project
+* Mark tasks done to remove them
-* Data are saved on the local machine with Web Storage API
+* Data are saved on the local machine by the use of Web Storage API
+* Reset all the data

 ## How to access the website